Please contact us at least 48 hours before you travel if you require advice concerning any medical requirements you may have.

 A passenger who, for medical reasons, wishes to carry their own supply of oxygen, may only carry one small cylinder.
 Cylinders must be no longer than 0.5 metre long and 250 mm in diameter and 5 kilograms in weight.
 Prior approval must be given, as no more than 2 per flight can be carried.

-Due to safety reasons, passengers cannot travel with their own oxygen for use within the cabin on flights operated by Stobart Air.
-Stobart Air will supply oxygen to any passenger who requires it for travel.
+Stobart Air can supply oxygen to any passenger who requires it for travel.
 Passengers are required to advise the Special Assistance Department at least 48 hours prior to travel to ensure oxygen is prepared and ready at station of departure, by day of travel.

 When requesting oxygen, Stobart Air must be advised of the following: